imtiaztee/D-LIA/README.md

 Add mptcp.dlia.c in /usr/src/.../net/ipv4/mptcp.
 make and make install for the directory. reboot the system.
-Change the default Congestion Algorithm to bbr
+Change the default Congestion Algorithm to "dlia"

 *Above development was based on the Linux version of v4.9.169.